islomar/poc-vault/README.md

       --data '{"secret_shares": 1, "secret_threshold": 1}' \
       http://127.0.0.1:8200/v1/sys/init | jq
     ```
    - This response contains our initial root token.
-It also includes the unseal key.
+It also includes the unseal key (aka *recovery key*).
 You can use the unseal key to unseal the Vault and use the root token perform other requests in Vault that require authentication.
 * Unseal the vault:
   ```
   curl \